-We have audited the accompanying statement of financial position of Child Care Resource Center, Inc. ("CCRC") as of June 30, 2011, and the related statements of activities and cash flows for the year then ended.
+We have audited the accompanying statement of financial position of Child Care Resource Center, Inc. ("CCRC") as of June 30, 2012, and the related statements of activities, functional expenses and cash flows for the year then ended.
 These financial statements are the responsibility of CCRC's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The prior year's summarized comparative information has been derived from the 2010 financial statements, which were audited by other auditors whose report, dated November 29, 2010, expressed an unqualified opinion on those statements.
+The prior year's summarized comparative information has been derived from the 2011 financial statements and, in our report dated December 15, 2011, we expressed an unqualified opinion on those statements.